mfrisoli/cv-page/content/authors/admin/_index.md

 Hello World!

-I am a Mechanical Engineer that enjoys finding practical solutions to everyday problems.
+I am an enthusiastic professional that enjoys finding practical solutions to everyday problems.
 Highly motivated in learning new skills, pursuing a path into technologies of tomorrow, one line of code at a time.